 Is it possible to see Frankfurt in a day?
 I always recommend that you spend as long as possible in each country, city, or town.
 A day is never enough.
 But, it isn’t always possible to stay longer.
 One day is better than nothing!
 Sometimes you can cover a lot of ground, even just in a few hours.
 In our case, we only had two weeks in Europe and a whole bunch of places we wanted to visit.

-I can’t say that Frankfurt was initially high on my list of cities to see.
-I really didn’t know much about Frankfurt in comparison to popular destinations like Berlin or Munich.
+To start, I really didn’t know much about Frankfurt in comparison to popular destinations like Berlin or Munich.
 With that said, I’m really glad that our flight brought us to Frankfurt.
 Not only did we check out a brand new city, but we totally loved our time there and feel that we need to come back to see more.
 Here are some of the best things to do in Frankfurt for a day, whether you’re spending the night or you have a lengthy layover at the Frankfurt am Main airport.

 Looking for where to stay in Frankfurt?
-Justin and I spent one night at the artsy 25Hours Hotel The Goldman in the Ostend neighbourhood.
+Justin and I spent the night at the artsy 25Hours Hotel The Goldman in the Ostend neighbourhood.
 There are so many things to do in Frankfurt for a day or longer, and this place is amazing no matter how long you stay.
 This one-of-a-kind hotel reflects the creative nature of the Ostend.
-Splashes of colour and intriguing art covers nearly every inch of the walls.
+Splashes of color and intriguing art covers nearly every inch of the walls.
 Staying at this hotel was like staying at a modern art museum.
 I adored walking its hallways and public spaces to discover and read the messages on every framed print.

 Our room was so comfortable and cozy, almost as good as our own place at home.
 Even the pillows read, “Almost home.”
 Each room has an individual design and its own unique artwork.
 There’s also a comfortable bed, a desk, and other extras that you don’t typically find at accommodations.
-For instance, the rooms have UE Boom Bluetooth Speakers so you can listen to your favourite tunes as you would at home.
+For instance, the rooms have UE Boom Bluetooth Speakers so you can listen to your favorite tunes as you would at home.
 There’s a desk that’s great to work from, as well as high speed complimentary Wi-Fi.

 In addition, the hotel offers bicycle rentals to its guests and even the free rental of MINI cars, upon availability.
 We didn’t take advantage of the car or bicycle rental, but both offer brilliant ways to get around town.